 Comparison of a ciliate Paramecium bursaria Left: bright field microscopy and Right: Differential interference microscopy 400X.

-My light microscopes can resolve objects as small as 0.2 microns (0.0002 mm) and components to about 20 nm with the scanning electron microscope.
+My light microscopes can resolve objects as small as 0.2 microns (0.0002 mm or 200 nm) and objects to about 20 nm with the scanning electron microscope.
 I provide image processing and optimization of the images.
 I can provide digital images on a CD\DVD, USB stick or portable hard drive.
 I have special tools for micromanipulation and can also prepare permanent microscope slides if required.
-I also provide video taken through the microscope and time lapse movies - see example of water bear on the bottom of my article.
+I also provide video taken through the microscope and time lapse movies - see below.
 If you would like something photographed for artistic reasons, decorative purposes, post cards, posters or for educational purposes let me know.

 Citric acid crystals by Polarization Microscopy 100X